Two great tastes that taste great together.

 - Combined with Dinosaurs Are Dragons in MediEvil 2, the result is a fire-breathing, fossilized Tyrannosaurus Wrecks.

 - In Breath of Fire III, shortly after Ryu matures into an adult, he and Garr face off against the Dragon Zombie, a skeleton dragon created by the clan's enmity towards Garr.
 This fight is either really easy (if you have the Kyrie spell, which is a Guide Dang It to acquire through the Master system, or naturally gained by Garr if sufficiently leveled-up), or devastatingly tough (as your main healer in the battle, Ryu, is also your main damage dealer, and he can't do both).

 - The underworld Bonus Level in Riviera: The Promised Land has the party fight Hades, who takes the form of a dragon zombie.
 Disappointingly, he's a Palette Swap of an earlier, optional mini-boss, though his attacks are much, much stronger.
 (That said, the Fanelia item will settle his hash quite nicely.)

-- Dark Souls has undead dragons as very strong, non-respawning enemy.
+- Undead dragons are very strong, non-respawning enemy.
 One perches off a ledge, seemingly dead until someone picks up items placed nearby.
 What is more unsettling is that a certain area is populated by nothing except the lower halves (read: only the leg part, no head, no torso, nothing) of said undead dragons.
 Whatever happened to the upper parts?
 Nobody knows.

 - There's another undead dragon in the Painted World, split into two halves.
 The upper half protects a bridge and vomits poison if you try to cross.